-Urbanization and fewer and fewer open spaces have resulted in fewer and fewer points of reference to nature for the children in the socio-economically weak Jerusalem district of Kiryat Menachem.
+Urbanization and fewer open spaces have resulted in fewer points of reference to nature for the children in the socio-economically weak Jerusalem district of Kiryat Menachem.
 The Regine Sixt Children's Aid Foundation DRYING LITTLE TEARS made it possible for me to set up a new open space with a garden area and relaxation area at the Tal Chajim primary school.

 Schoolchildren can now study in the newly established open space and let off steam after class with a focus on environmental education.
 The children have a strong connection to the area, as they were included in the planning from the very beginning.
 Basic ideas were created together with a design team and the children accompanied the creation process on a daily basis.
 The opening was celebrated accordingly and the neighborhood also benefits from the new access to nature.